Historically, the manufacturing industry has not been known for its propensity to rapidly acquire new technology.

 Manufacturers face significant problems hiring enough experienced developers to write the applications and mobile apps that are at the core of Industry 4.0.
 Low-code and no-code platforms solve the problem, by letting citizen developers and those on the factory floor write apps.
 They also make it easier for professional IT staff to write them.

 The Industry Week article “Citizen Developers on the Shop Floor,” provides several examples of how manufacturers use no-code platforms.
-Using such a platform, Orlando-based Nautique Boat Company built apps to track, in real-time, the manufacturing process using IoT sensors in order to improve productivity and reduce errors.
+Using such a platform, Orlando-based Nautique Boat Company built apps to track, in real-time, the low code manufacturing process using IoT sensors in order to improve productivity and reduce errors.

 “CIOs and their teams who are the most adept at integrating analytics, Business Intelligence (BI), real-time monitoring, and quality management are growing on average 10% faster than their peers.”